abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-5/index.md

 ### Nobody really works 80 hours a week

 Now, this is where the mythology gets a little crazy.
-People who work 80, 120 hour weeks, a lot of that's just status signaling.
+People who work 80, 120 hour weeks, a lot of that's just status signalling.
 It's showing off.
 Nobody really works 80 to 120 hours a week sustained at high output with mental clarity.
 Your brain breaks down.
 You just won't have good ideas.

 Really, the way people tend to work most effectively, especially in knowledge work, is they sprint as hard as they can while they're working on something, and they're inspired and they're passionate; and then they rest.
 They take long breaks.